Wake County Public School System adds days off for Muslim holiday and Election Day

 WAKE CO., N.C.
 (WTVD) -- Wake County Public School System will give students a day off to coincide with the start of a Muslim holiday.

-After months of debate, the school board approved adding a holiday to the 2020-2021 school year.
+After months of debate, the school board approved new dates for two teacher workdays to the 2020-2021 school year.

 The push to get this holiday started with parent Mariya Shaikh.

-She started a petition in October and successfully argued that this holiday will help keep some students from falling behind their classmates due to religious observance.
+She started a petition in October and successfully argued that giving all students a day off on Eid Al-Fitr would help keep Muslim students from falling behind their classmates due to religious observance.

 According to our newsgathering partners at the News & Observer, Wake County's school board also approved giving students Nov.
 3, 2020 off for the election.